Cayouche

 Réginald Charles Gagnon (7 January 1949 – 29 May 2024), known professionally as Cayouche, was a Canadian singer and songwriter of Acadian descent.
-Born in Moncton, he is credited with creating Acadian French country music.
+He is credited with creating Acadian French country music.

 Early life

 Réginald Charles Gagnon was born in Moncton, New Brunswick on 7 January 1949.
 When he was 13 years old, Gagnon moved with his mother to the suburbs of Boston, Massachusetts.
 At the age of 19, he joined the United States Marine Corps and served in the Vietnam War, though he never saw combat.
-Following his time in the US military, Gagnon returned to Leominster, Massachusetts, where he married and had two sons: Joshua Paul (born 1972) and Jason Charles (born 1973).
-In 1979, Gagnon returned to Canada with only his backpack and a guitar, which became the first step in his country-folk music career.
+Following his time in the US military, Gagnon returned to Massachusetts.
+In 1979, Gagnon returned to Canada with only his backpack and a guitar, and traveled nomadically for the next eight years.
+That became the first step in his country-folk music career.